awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-stream-email-events-kinesis.md

    In the preceding example, replace *PinpointEventStreamTrustPolicy\.json* with the full path to the file that contains the trust policy\.

-   When you run this command, the AWS CLI returns the following output:
+   After you run this command, the AWS CLI returns the following output:

    ```
    {